leostat/Necurity.co.uk/netsec/_posts/2015-03-13-crest_cpsa_exam.md

 </td>

 <td>
 Although they usually number less in work environment you can do much much more with a Linux server.
 Being familiar with both RPM based and DEB based systems is a must.
+Again knowing how UID's and GID's are used, how file percussions work and are controlled ( do you know your chmod from chown).
+Knowing about NFS, X and GUID and SUID bits are, difference between SSH and Rlogin and Telnet, and all the problems among with all the problems with these services.
+If you have ever managed Linux servers you should be good to go with this section.
 </td>
 </tr>